tkem/mopidy-podcast-gpodder/README.rst

-Mopidy-Podcast-gPodder
+Mopidy-Podcast-GPodder
 ========================================================================

-Mopidy-Podcast-gPodder is a Mopidy-Podcast_ extension for searching and browsing Podcasts on `gpodder.net`_.
+Mopidy-Podcast-GPodder is a Mopidy-Podcast_ extension for searching and browsing Podcasts on `gpodder.net`_.